nwm516/it115-group5/CONTRIBUTING.md

 Before you get started, we encourage you to read through our community norms:
 ## Code of Conduct

-Please respect the Hello Worlds's purpose and design structure.
+Please respect Code Compare's purpose and design structure.
 The design structure is described below.
 Also, the following pages are **NOT** to be added by any contributors:

-* index.html
 * README.md
-* CODE_OF_CONDUCT.md
-* LICENSE
 * CONTRIBUTING.md
+* License
+* Project Page
+* Bug Reports Project Board
+* Super-linter workflow
+* All project pages and assets

 ## Environment Details